jina-ai/jina/docs/tutorials/gpu_executor.md

 If we run this with `python main.py`, we'll get the same output as before, except that now we'll also get the output from the Docker container.

-You may notice that every time we start the executor, the transformer model gets downloaded again.
+You may notice that every time we start the Executor, the transformer model gets downloaded again.
 To speed this up, we would want the encoder to load the model from a file which we have pre-downloaded to our disk.

-We can do this with docker volumes - jina will simply pass the argument to the Docker container.
+We can do this with Docker volumes - Jina will simply pass the argument to the Docker container.
 Here's how we modify the `main.py` to allow that

 ```python
 f = Flow().add(